Skip to main content

 Opinion lives in the writer; perspective lives in the text.
 A writer can hold a strong opinion and construct a balanced perspective (literary journalism that withholds judgement).
 A writer with no settled opinion can still construct a strong perspective through selection and voice.
 When you analyse a text, you analyse the perspective on the page, not the inferred opinions of the author.

 Perspective is plural.
 Most texts construct more than one.
 A novel that focalises through three characters has three perspectives on its central event.
 A persuasive article that quotes a critic before pressing its own case has two.
-IA2 analytical work rewards students who can name the dominant perspective and at least one subordinate perspective and argue how the text orchestrates the relationship.
+Strong IA1 analytical work rewards students who can name the dominant perspective and at least one subordinate perspective and argue how the text orchestrates the relationship.

-Why perspective matters in IA1 (persuasive)
+Why perspective matters in IA2 (persuasive spoken)

 Two practical moves.